Donor Profile

 By issue

-France co-hosted the Paris Summit for a new Global Financial Pact (GFP) together with India on June 22-23, 2023.
+France hosted the 4Ps from June 22-23, 2023.
 The summit aimed to define concrete actions to support the most vulnerable countries and reform the international financial architecture to accelerate an equitable global transition towards net-zero emissions and the development of LICs.

-The summit sought to reform the global financial architecture including the reform of multilateral development banks, the mobilization of the private sector, the mobilization of resources for climate change, the effective allocation of SDRs, the design and support for new taxes to fund global public goods and solutions to the indebtment of the most vulnerable countries.
+The summit sought to reform the global financial architecture including the reform of multilateral development banks, the mobilization of the private sector, the mobilization of resources for climate change, the effective allocation of SDRs, the design and support for new taxes to fund global public goods and debt solutions for the most vulnerable countries.
+The 4Ps Secretariat responsible for the implementation of various work streams following the Summit is now hosted by the OECD.

 Breaking the “cycle of panic and neglect"